 How can you stop workers chucking a sickie?

 While some employees may take the opportunity to score themselves a long weekend, employers should be aware of their ability to request evidence for any of these ‘sick days’.
-Employees who are game enough to enjoy a four-day weekend need to be able to prove that they absent for a legitimate reason.
+Employees who are game enough to enjoy a four-day weekend need to be able to prove that they are absent for a legitimate reason.

 Employers may require the employee to produce evidence that would satisfy a reasonable purpose that the leave is being taken for a permissible occasion – that is, the leave is taken for one of the reasons outlined above.